andrew/ultimate-awesome/README.md

 - [awesome-se](https://github.com/SJTU-SE/awesome-se) - 👨‍💻 ❤️ 💻 上海交通大学软件学院本科编程作业参考.
 - [awesome-autonomous-vehicle](https://github.com/DeepTecher/awesome-autonomous-vehicle) - 无人驾驶的资源列表中文版.
 - [awesomeCSV](https://github.com/secretGeek/awesomeCSV) - 🕶️A curated list of awesome tools for dealing with CSV.
+- [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-metaverse](https://github.com/shadowcz007/awesome-metaverse) - Useful resources for creating Meta-verse .
 - [awesome-CARLA](https://github.com/Amin-Tgz/awesome-CARLA) -  👉 CARLA resources such as tutorial, blog, code and etc
-- [awesome-explorables](https://github.com/blob42/awesome-explorables) - A curated list of awesome explorable explanations.
 - [awesome-computational-neuroscience](https://github.com/eselkin/awesome-computational-neuroscience) - A list of schools and researchers in computational neuroscience.
 - [awesome-cto-resources](https://github.com/mateusz-brainhub/awesome-cto-resources) - :bulb: A community-curated list of awesome resources to help you grow as a CTO.
 - [awesome-ios-animation](https://github.com/jzau/awesome-ios-animation) - Curated list of iOS Animation libraries.
 - [Awesome-SLU-Survey](https://github.com/qinlibo-hit/Awesome-SLU-Survey) - Tracking the progress in SLU (resources, code, and new frontiers etc.).
 - [my-cs-degree](https://github.com/logancyang/my-cs-degree) - A CS degree with a focus on full-stack ML engineering, 2020.
-- [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-codebases](https://github.com/alan2207/awesome-codebases) - A collection of awesome open-source codebases worth exploring.
 - [awesome-multi-omics](https://github.com/mikelove/awesome-multi-omics) - List of software packages for multi-omics analysis.
 - [awesome-blockchain](https://github.com/imbaniac/awesome-blockchain) - Curated list of blockchain services and exchanges 🔥🏦🔥🏦🔥🏦🔥.